CQDX/visi-genie-4d-systems-async/README.md

 		</DeviceCapability>
 	</Capabilities>
 ```
-* Plug the 4D Systems Silabs USB programmers cable into the host's USB port and connect the other end of the cable to display's backside 5 pins connector.
+4. Plug the USB programmers cable into the host's USB port and connect the other end of the cable to display's backside 5 pins connector.

-## CODE CLIP
+## Code Clip

 Below is code clip from a Windows IoT headless app that shows how to use the *Host.Instance* singleton: